tomkyle/Databases/README.md

 This Pimple extension helps you setup and manage multiple database connections without instantiating them at once.
 Databases are represented by connection factories rather, providing easy access to any common kind of DB connection – the way you like and when you like.

-DatabaseServiceLocator combines the Singleton factories provided by [Pimple](https://github.com/fabpot/Pimple) with a simplified creation of common database connection types, such as [PDO](http://de.php.net/manual/en/book.pdo.php), [mysqli](http://www.php.net/manual/en/book.mysqli.php) and [Aura.SQL (v1)](https://github.com/auraphp/Aura.Sql/tree/master).
+DatabaseServiceLocator combines the Singleton-behaving factories provided by [Pimple](https://github.com/fabpot/Pimple) with a simplified creation of common database connections, such as [PDO](http://de.php.net/manual/en/book.pdo.php), [mysqli](http://www.php.net/manual/en/book.mysqli.php) and [Aura.SQL (v1)](https://github.com/auraphp/Aura.Sql/tree/master).

 ##In a Nutshell